Create a Branded Website: How to Inject Branding into Your Business Website

 Offering easy access to all your brand-related content communicates that your company is on top of its communications.

-Placing social icons and feeds on your website also encourages visitors to connect with your company on other platforms.
+Social icons and feeds on your website also encourage visitors to connect with your company on other platforms.

 Regular Updates